BMW X5 Performance

 - "The 2014 BMW X5 is one of the best-handling midsize luxury crossovers around.
 Whether driving on back roads or on an endless expanse of interstate, the X5 is a champ, feeling secure and stable yet also relatively nimble and fun to drive." -- Edmunds (2014)

 - "Whichever X5 you choose, you'll be treated to a larger utility vehicle that feels more like a sports sedan." -- Kelley Blue Book (2014)

 Acceleration and Power

-The base 2014 BMW X5 sDrive35i comes with a turbocharged 3.0-liter six-cylinder engine that makes 300 horsepower.
-The X5 xDrive35d has a turbodiesel 3.0-liter six-cylinder engine that makes 255 horsepower, and the X5 xDrive50i's turbocharged 4.4-liter V8 engine makes 445 horsepower.
+The base 2015 BMW X5 sDrive35i comes with a turbocharged 3.0-liter six-cylinder engine that makes 300 horsepower.
+A 255-horsepower, turbodiesel 3.0-liter six-cylinder engine and a 445-horsepower, turbocharged 4.4-liter V8 engine are available in xDrive35d and xDrive50i models, respectively.
 All models come with an eight-speed automatic transmission.
-According to the EPA, the base sDrive35i gets 19/27 mpg city/highway, which is good for the class, while the diesel-powered xDrive35d gets some of the best fuel economy estimates in the class at 23/31 mpg city/highway.
+According to the EPA, the base X5 gets 19/27 mpg city/highway, which is good for a luxury midsize SUV.
+At 24/31 mpg city/highway, the diesel-powered X5 earns some of the best fuel economy estimates in the class.

 - "The nought-to-60 mph sprint comes in just under seven seconds thanks to the imperceptibly smooth eight-speed automatic gearbox.
-Even up and down mountain grades in the Canadian Rockies, we noticed little to no gear hunting." -- Left Lane News (xDrive35d)
+Even up and down mountain grades in the Canadian Rockies, we noticed little to no gear hunting." -- Left Lane News (2014 xDrive35d)